 Notes and substitutions

-- Ham: You'll need a pre-cooked ham that's ready to eat, weighing about 8-12 pounds.
-I used a spiral-cut ham, which is pre-sliced in a spiral pattern around the bone for easy serving.
-Bone-in hams often have more flavor and a classic look, while boneless hams are easier to slice and serve.
+- Ham: Use a fully cooked, ready-to-eat ham weighing about 8 to 12 pounds.
+I used a spiral-cut ham, which is already sliced around the bone for easy serving.
+Bone-in hams have more flavor and a traditional look, while boneless hams are easier to slice and handle.

-- Ground cloves: It adds a subtle, warm spice that complements the sweetness of the glaze.
-You can use whole cloves, often studded into the ham for a decorative touch.
-Other spices like cinnamon, nutmeg, or ground ginger can be used for added aroma.
+- This gives a warm, subtle spice that pairs well with the sweetness of the glaze.
+You can also use whole cloves pressed into the ham for a classic, decorative look.
+Feel free to swap in a pinch of cinnamon, nutmeg, or ground ginger for added aroma.

 How to make this recipe